 During the 1990s, Colorado's flagship university reported a downward tuition line, relative to the national average.
 State colleges have recorded the same trend since the middle of the decade.
 Community college tuition jumped at the beginning of the decade and fell slightly for the next few years.
 That same trend held true for tuition and fees as a percentage of household income.
 Over the 30-year period, Colorado state colleges reported tuition below the national median in every year.
 On the other hand, the state's community college tuition surpassed the national median every year, even at 30% above the national rate for a number of years.
 Colorado's flagship tuition dropped below the national median during the middle years of the 1990s.
 A variety of studies show Colorado in different relative positions; they all, however, point to community college tuition as relatively higher than tuition at four-year colleges.
-Colorado's relatively high community college tuition.
+Colorado's relatively high community college tuition has made it more difficult for low-income students to consider higher education.
 However, increased financial aid, especially GOS, has helped to somewhat mitigate that problem.